dankelley/nota/README.rst

 See also
 ========

-This README file is a bit of an artificat.
-The intention is to migrate material from here to the nota website, which is easier to navigate than a README file.
+This README file is a bit of an artifact, and much of its material belongs instead on the nota website http://dankelley.github.io/nota/documentation.html.
+The other weakness of this document is that it combines notes for the user and notes for developers.

 Caution
 =======